 Fall 2016 - Rupert Gaderer

-This fall, Rupert Gaderer joins the Rutgers German Department from the Ruhr-University Bochum, where he currently is Visiting Professor in the Department of Media Studies.
+In the Fall 2016 semester, Rupert Gaderer joined the Rutgers German Department from the Ruhr-University Bochum, where he was Visiting Professor in the Department of Media Studies.
 He was a fellows at the Austrian Academy of Sciences (ÖAW, Vienna), the International Research Center for Cultural Studies (IFK, Vienna), the Humboldt-University of Berlin, the Institute for Cultural Inquiry (ICI, Berlin), and the graduate school "Mediale Historiographien" (Weimar/Erfurt/Jena).

 He received his PhD in German Literature from the University of Vienna with a dissertation on the relations between natural sciences, aesthetics, and literature around 1800.
 His current book project deals with the intersections between media, law, psychiatry, and literature, especially concerning cases of troublemakers, quarrellers, and vexatious litigation.
 Further research and teaching interests include media theory, media history, and media philology.